jah2488/BladesInTheDark/vincent-talrie.md

 ### Appearance
 > A tall and slender man, who seems more handsome than his age should allow, with a chiseled jaw and a mop of blonde hair carefully waxed and styled.
 His eyes portray an energy and fire that few can match.
 His face is never without a mischievous smirk and telling wink. - Vincent Talrie

+Normally wears a well fitted and pressed suit with a ebony cane.

 ### Aliases
  - Tal